-The patch is a thin square of plastic, like a Band-Aid.
+The patch is a thin piece of plastic, like a Band-Aid, that releases hormones.

-- The patch is easy to use and works like the pill.
-You only have to change your patch once a week. - It is easy to check to be sure that your patch is in place and this can help you feel more confident that you are protected. - The patch is a hormonal method using both estrogen and progesterone. - The patch is very effective, as long as it is changed weekly.
+- The patch is easy to use and works like the pill. - \ You only have to change your patch once a week. - It is easy to check to be sure that your patch is in place and this can help you feel more confident that you are protected. - \ The patch is a hormonal method using both estrogen and progesterone. - The patch is very effective, as long as it is changed weekly.
 It is highly effective if used correctly.
-If you forget to change it, the protection goes away.